JerryGallagher/KnowlegeGraph_Code/README.md

-# Convert any Corpus of Text into a *Graph of Knowledge*
+# Convert Source code to knowledge graph

 ![Knowledge Graph Banner](./assets/KG_banner.png)
 *A knowledge graph generated using this code*